bcoughlan/openapi-commander/README.md

 - Supports Swagger 2, OpenAPI 3.0 and 3.1.
 - Show examples of request bodies, using examples from the spec or generated wit [openapi-sampler](https://github.com/Redocly/openapi-sampler).
 - Verbose mode to see response headers.
+- Print a curl command of the request.

 # Setup